New Replacement Cost definition

 The starting point or basis of the Cost Approach is Reproduction Cost New, Replacement Cost, New, or a combination of both.

-The SI for each item covered must represent the New Replacement Cost.
+The Sum Insured for each Item shall not be less than the New Replacement Cost.